Where are they now? The 14 Barca kids given debuts by Pep Guardiola

 But he fell out of favour under Luis Enrique and joined Valencia in 2016 in search of more first-team opportunities.

-The right-back then made the switch to Brighton in 2018 and featured regularly for the Seagulls before returning to La Liga to play alongside Bartra at Real Betis, though he’s only made a handful of appearances in two years.
+The right-back then made the switch to Brighton in 2018 and featured regularly for the Seagulls before returning to La Liga to play alongside Bartra at Real Betis, though he’s only made a handful of appearances for the Verdiblancos.

 Cuenca broke into the first team during Guardiola’s final season at the Nou Camp, making 30 appearances in all competitions.

 A string of knee injuries hampered his development and the winger joined Deportivo La Coruna after being released by Barcelona in 2014.

 The 31-year-old then had spells in Turkey and Israel before joining Japanese side Vegalta Sendai in 2020.
 He’s currently a free agent, having cut short his time in Japan after suffering a serious meniscus injury.
 It remains to be seen whether he’ll play again.

 Tello netted a brace on his Champions League debut against Bayer Leverkusen in 2012 and was tipped for a bright future at Barcelona.